philAlgorithms/miva-test/README.md

-This is the Test Assment for Mira University using Next.js Page router.
+This is the Test Assment for Miva University using Next.js Page router.
 The project uses local file to simulate the database.

 ## Getting Started